santogioia-scandit/data-capture-documentation/docs/sdks/cordova/barcode-selection/get-started.md

 # Get Started

 In this guide you will learn step by step how to add barcode selection to your application.
-Roughly, the steps are:
+The general step are:

 - Create a new [data capture context](https://docs.scandit.com/data-capture-sdk/cordova/core/api/data-capture-context.html#class-scandit.datacapture.core.DataCaptureContext) instance, initialized with your license key.
 - Create a [barcode selection settings](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/barcode-selection-settings.html#class-scandit.datacapture.barcode.selection.BarcodeSelectionSettings) and choose the right configuration.